Omeroold History, Family Crest & Coats of Arms

 Early History of the Omeroold family

-Another 241 words (17 lines of text) covering the years 1793 and 1653 are included under the topic Early Omeroold History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Omeroold research.
+Another 122 words (9 lines of text) covering the years 1793 and 1653 are included under the topic Early Omeroold History in all our PDF Extended History products and printed products wherever possible.

 Omeroold Spelling Variations